Qbox-project/qbx_management/.github/pull_request_template.md

 - [ ] I have personally loaded this code into an updated Qbox project and checked all of its functionality.
 - [ ] My code fits the style guidelines.
-- [ ] My pull request fits the contribution guidelines.
+- [ ] My PR fits the contribution guidelines.